ChristianSmith2394/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-    A callback function is a function that uses data from a previous bi of data.
+    A callback function is a function that uses data from a previous bit of data.
 Whereas a higher order function refers back to it's parent function for the required data.
+A higher order function is a function that accepts other functions as a parameter and/or returns a function.

 3. Explain what a closure is.

-    A closure happens once you call a function inside of another function
+    A closure happens once you call a function inside of another function.
+It allows you to callback into that function from an outer function

 4. Describe the four principles of the 'this' keyword.